nikhilr5-uchi/MPCS51205_FinalProject/Bidding/README.md

 * MySQL for data storage
 * Python as the programming language
 * JSON as the data format
+* HTML, CSS, and JavaScript for frontend integration

 ## Decision Outcome
 * We chose Python using Flask (since they go hand in hand).
 * We chose JSON as the data format.
 * We chose MongoDB over MySQL, since it was more intuitive to
 * set up in the Python environment.
+* We chose HTML, CSS, and Javascript for frontend development as they provide a good solid foundation.

 ## Status
 * Accepted